 If you have a privacy concern regarding CCTS, or this notice, you should contact the office by sending an email to email@example.com

 In the event that we are unable to resolve your concerns, CCTS is committed to cooperating to achieve a proper resolution of your privacy concerns.
-If you would like to make a complaint, please contact our Service Manager by sending an email to: email@example.com
+If you would like to make a complaint, please complete our feedback form or contact our Service Manager by sending an email to: firstname.lastname@example.org

 Should you wish to see the full CCTS Data Protection Policy, please contact the office: email@example.com – and we will review your request.